top of page

 BallardPrk

 Ballard Park was acquired in 1919.
-At less than an acre large (.95 acres), the park offers amenities such as a basketball court and kids playground.
-The park, unfortunately hasn’t received any capital improvements in more than 2 decades.
+At less than an acre large (.95 acres), the park offers amenities such as three basketball courts and kids playground.
+Prior to our Parks For All Equitable Investment Initiative, the park hadn't received any capital improvements in more than 2 decades.

 ballard_2nd 1.png